a-kenji/tui-term/docs/CONTRIBUTING.md

 that will be assumed is referenced inside `rust-toolchain.toml`.

 ## Steps
-There is a lint target in the `justfile`, that can be run with:
+There is a lint target in the `justfile` (.justfile), that can be run with:
 ```
 just lint
 ```